 Here at Lake Jackson Orthodontics, we’ve been creating beautiful smiles for families in our community since 1978.
 We’re able to do that with a variety of treatment options, including braces and Invisalign clear aligners.
 We’ve had a lot of success with the Invisalign system over the years, and many of our patients love the flexibility these aligners offer!

 In many ways, clear aligners are easier to care for than traditional braces, but there are still some guidelines patients need to follow to ensure they stay clean and protected from harm.
-Unlike braces, which are a fixed appliance, Invisalign aligners are removable.
+Unlike braces, which are fixed appliances, Invisalign aligners are removable.
 That means it’s up to each patient to ensure they’re cared for so they can function properly.

-If you’ve recently embarked on your own orthodontic journey with Invisalign, our expert team is here to help you make the most of it.
+If you’ve recently embarked on your orthodontic journey with Invisalign, our expert team is here to help you make the most of it.
 Keep reading for our best tips on keeping your clear aligners in tip-top shape from the first day of treatment to the last.

 A quick review of Invisalign